Create Date: June 21, 2024

 The most common formula for BSA is the Du Bois formula.
-There are various other formulas that are used and can yield correct results.
+There are various other formulas that are used and can yield correct results, but that is the one that we use here.

 Another commonly used BSA formula is known as the Mosteller formula, created by Ralph C. Mosteller, an American biostatistician.
 Dr. Mosteller introduced this formula in a paper published in 1987, titled "Simplified Calculation of Body-Surface Area," in the New England Journal of Medicine.